-In August 2014, Debra Bowen, the then current Secretary of State of California determined that the I-9 (Employment Eligibility Verification) issued by the U.S. Citizenship and Immigration Services was an immigration document and as such, only an attorney, a representative accredited by the U.S. Department of Justice, or a person who is registered by the California Secretary of State and bonded as an immigration consultant under the Business and Professions Code may assist a client in completing the form.
+In August 2014, Debra Bowen, the CA Secretary of State decided that since the I-9 (Employment Eligibility Verification) issued by the U.S. Citizenship and Immigration Services was an immigration document, only an attorney, a representative accredited by the U.S. Department of Justice, or a person who is registered by the California Secretary of State and bonded as an immigration consultant under the Business and Professions Code may assist a client in completing the form.

 (Business and Professions Code section 22440)

-Some employees misunderstand that what they need is a notary that is also an Immigration Consultant.
+Previously, out-of-state employers would tell their new employees to seek a local notary to assist with the I-9.
+Some employees misunderstand that what they need is a notary that is also an immigration consultant.
 That is incorrect.
 The I-9 does not require notarization.
-Even when notaries were permitted to assist with the I-9, they did not do so as notaries, they did so as a designated representative of the hiring company.
+Even when notaries were permitted to help with the I-9, they did not do so as notaries, they did so as an authorized representative of the hiring company.

 ©2023 Totally Notary All Rights Reserved